cds-swinburne/Synergistic-Eigenanalysis-Covariance-Hessian/README.md

 ## Source code

-The complete source code and datasets for our experiments are accessible through 'WBCD dataset experiment', 'Heart disease dataset experiment', and 'Illustrative case study on WBCD dataset'.
+The complete source code and datasets for our experiments are accessible through `WBCD dataset experiment`, 'Heart disease dataset experiment', and 'Illustrative case study on WBCD dataset'.
 These notebooks contain the complete source code along with the datasets accessed from the same Google Drive account, facilitating easy reproduction and comprehension of our results.